 - Provide customer support

 - Align your efforts with other marketing departments

 Most social media manager gigs give you the opportunity for recurring work for clients.
 For example, a client might hire you to manage their social media program ongoing, guaranteeing you monthly work and reliable income.

 The internet is full of written content, but most of it needs polishing before being published.
 As an editor, you’re in charge of reviewing articles, web copy, whitepapers, emails, and social media posts to ensure top-notch quality.

 Editors can offer varying services.
 At a basic level, you’ll check for grammar mistakes and ensure style guide consistency.
 However, you can go deeper and provide other services, such as search engine optimization (SEO) reviews.

 Now, we’re talking.
 Professional gaming isn’t for everyone—for starters, you need to be exceptionally good at video games.
 We’re not talking about casual gaming—we’re talking top 1%.

 Professional gamers can make money from sponsorships, tournament prizes, and live streaming income.
-They earn an average of $1,000 to $5,000 per month, depending on the game, skill level, and followers.
+They earn an average of $56,000 per year, depending on the game, skill level, and followers.
 However, an influential gamer can make much more than that with a healthy Twitch following.

 Who said video games were a waste of time?